trpc/trpc/www/docs/server/adapters/nextjs.md

   req: NextApiRequest,
   res: NextApiResponse,
 ) {
-  // Modify `req` and `res` objects here
-  // In this case, we are enabling CORS res.setHeader('Access-Control-Allow-Origin', '*');
+  // We can use the response object to enable CORS res.setHeader('Access-Control-Allow-Origin', '*');
   res.setHeader('Access-Control-Request-Method', '*');
   res.setHeader('Access-Control-Allow-Methods', 'OPTIONS, GET');